By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Jalapeño-garlic olive oil

-In a large saucepan, sauté the chopped onion (and carrots or celery if you’re using them) in olive oil over med-low heat until the onion is translucent.
-Stir in the pumpkin (and optional squash) puree as well as the white beans.
+In a large saucepan, sauté the chopped onion, garlic and carrots in olive oil over med-low heat until the onion is translucent.
+Stir in the pumpkin (and optional squash and/or white beans) and mix well.
 Transfer in batches to a blender and add enough chicken or veggie broth to blend.
 When all is pureed and transferred back to the saucepan, and more broth until you reach desired consistency.
-Simmer on med-low heat for 20 min, and season to taste with Mexican Seasoning Blend, honey, and a little salt.
+Simmer on med-low heat for 20 min, and season to taste with Mexican Seasoning Blend, honey, and a little salt and pepper, to taste.
 Ladle into individual bowls and finish with a generous drizzle of Jalapeño-garlic olive oil.

 As for the seeds, toss them in olive oil and a sprinkling of salt and bake them at 300 degrees F for 15 min on each side.
 Add some Mexican Seasoning Blend for more kick.
 Delicious for healthy snacking, pumpkin seeds are also the perfect pumpkin soup garnish.